 This journal is a member of the Committee on Publication Ethics (COPE).

-Second Language Research is available electronically on SAGE Journals Online at http://slr.sagepub.com
+Second Language Research is available to browse on SAGE Journals Online.

 “Second Language Research is a central resource in the field, especially for cutting-edge work on linguistic and cognitive issues in SLA.
 It is clearly among our first-tier journals.”
 Professor Michael Long University of Maryland, USA